seating

 Swiveling makes conference chairs better.

 A chair with casters allows participants to quickly move between seating sets.
-For example, a session might start with a ten-minute presentation, with chairs facing the presenter and then require small group discussions.
-Attendees can scoot their chairs into the right formation; no standing and lifting required.
+For example, a session might start with a ten-minute presentation, with chairs facing the presenter, and then require small group discussions.
+Attendees can scoot their chairs into the right formation; no standing or lifting is required.
 The Node makes this safe by having a tripod construction with a wide base of support, unlike standard office chairs that can tip fairly easily if moved too quickly.

 Room to move